averms/base16-vim/README.md

   does, they are distributed using GitHub releases.

 This fork does not support `base16-shell`.
-This is because I don't use it and I don't know how to add support for it.
-If you would like to add it, patches are welcome.
-For a user, this means you will have to change your terminal emulator settings too if you want to use a Vim without `termguicolors`.
-Fortunately, the entire point of the base16 project is to make this easy.
+This is because I don't use it and I don't think it is possible to add support for it in the way I wrote the template.
+It also isn't necessary now that Vim has support for `termguicolors`.

 ## Installation